naagrace/FUTURE_DS_03/README.md

 Correlation heatmap between questions – Heatmap

-💡 Insights
+## 💡 Insights

-“Well versed with the subject” and “Explains concepts clearly” scored highest.
+“Well-versed with the subject” and “Explains concepts clearly” scored highest.

 “Degree of difficulty of assignments” scored lowest and had the most negative feedback.